 Ketamine is inspiring and driving the medical industry to rethink how they treat depression.
+Specifically, ketamine is helpful in our depression intensive outpatient program at Delray Center for Healing.
 Ketamine is FDA approved as an anesthetic drug and is commonly used in vets, but it also has a reputation as a popular party drug due to the out of body experience it produces.
 However, in recent years doctors have begun to experiment with it in treating depression, PTSD, and many other conditions.
 The results have been promising- so promising that it is now ushering in a new age of depression drugs.

 Two major pharmaceutical companies are currently developing drugs based on ketamine.
 So far the results have been promising and the FDA has even put them on its exclusive fast track.